emilyinspace/take-home-task/README.md

 It contains the information about the provider used (AWS), and which version of terraform needs to be used with this repo.

 ## Web Application
 The application (and its files) are in the `webapp` directory.
 The `requests` library is used for the GET requests. `Flask` is used for serving the HTML template needed.
-The app gets configured to listen on all interfaces, but that isn't necessary.

 The `Dockerfile` used vanilla alpine to install `python3` and `pip`, install the project's dependencies on the docker image.
 Hence, why we use the `RUN` statements.